-March is Pet Poison Prevention Month, and this is the time where you must be proactive in warning your clients about potential poisons in their pet’s orbit.
-While this is not a traditionally big marketing campaign for most clinics, you can still focus your marketing efforts this month on bringing awareness to common toxins, poison prevention tips, and providing information to be referenced in cases of emergency.
+March is Pet Poison Prevention Month, and this is the time when you must be proactive in warning your clients about potential poisons in their pet’s orbit.
+While this is not a traditionally extensive marketing campaign for most clinics, you can still focus your marketing efforts this month on bringing awareness to everyday toxins, poison prevention tips, and providing information to be referenced in emergency cases.
 You are likely already a trusted resource to your clients and the followers of your practice.
 The information you share this month can not only help promote your practice but also save a pet’s life.

-While fear-based marketing isn’t always ideal, it can be a useful tool to tap into what this all feels like from the client’s perspective.
+While fear-based marketing isn’t always ideal, it can be a valuable tool to tap into what this all feels like from the client’s perspective.
 What is going on in their life?
 Are they aware of these potential poisons all over their home?
 They chose your clinic because they care about their pet, and this is another way to add value and educate them to care for their pet even better.
-Most pet parents, especially new pet parents, are not always aware of the common poisons in their home that could hurt their pet.
-Whether it’s a plant or a wayward grape that hit the ground, education is key when keeping your patients healthy.
+Most pet parents, especially new pet parents, are not always aware of the common poisons in their homes that could hurt their pets.
+Whether it’s a plant or a wayward grape that hit the ground, education is critical when keeping your patients healthy.

 Connecting with your clients in office (or virtually during COVID) is another great way to get the word out about poison prevention.
 Developing a set of talking points regarding common household toxins, prevention techniques, and an emergency plan are tools that can be utilized during wellness visits.
 This is also an opportunity to tailor the information to your area’s most commonly seen toxins.